tabletoptools/Hawthorne-Docs/hawthorne/homebrew.md

 **Weapon (Any), Uncommon**
 *T1, 250GP + Weapon Cost*

 This bejeweled charm in the shape of a weapon can be fashionably worn as jewelry.
-While holding the charm you may speak the command word to grow the charm to a fullsize version of the weapon.
+While holding the charm you may speak the command word to grow the charm to a full size version of the weapon.
 While holding the charm you may  use a bonus action to return the weapons to normal size.
-While they are jewlery they detect as non-magical to  the  Detect Magic spell.
+While they are jewelry they detect as non-magical to  the  Detect Magic spell.

 ***